BU-Spark/ml-ffi-intelligent-query-builder/README.md

 All Pull Requests must follow the Pull Request Template, with a title formatted like such `[Project Name]: <Descriptive Title>`

 # Project Outline
-Create branch: {yournameOutline} from 'outline'.
+Create branch: {yourname}Outline from 'outline'.

 Commit changes to your branch.